 By combining IoT with AI, the data collected by distributed nodes can be utilized by applying AI techniques such as machine learning and deep learning.
 As a result, machine learning capabilities are moved closer to the data source.
 This concept is called Edge AI, or Edge Intelligence, and it allows higher scalability, robustness, and efficiency.

 We at viso.ai specialize in the combination of Computer Vision and IoT, or visual AIoT.
 We power the end-to-end computer vision platform Viso Suite used by leading companies to power their AI vision applications.
-The platform provides software infrastructure with no-code and low-code to develop, deploy and operate large-scale AIoT applications faster.
+The platform provides AI software infrastructure with automated features to develop, deploy, and operate large-scale AIoT applications faster.

 AIoT Meaning: The Combination of AI and IoT